finos/community/governance/README.md

 Individuals who have made significant contributions to FINOS projects can join our [Individual Supporter program](Individual-Supporter-Program.md) to be recognized for their contributions and receive certain members-only benefits.

 **NOTE**: Membership is NOT required to contribute to existing FINOS projects but contributors will need to comply with the [FINOS contribution compliance requirements](https://finosfoundation.atlassian.net/wiki/spaces/FINOS/pages/75530375/Contribution+Compliance+Requirements).
+Membership is instead required to propose new FINOS projects as outlined in our [Community Governance](#community-governance).

 ## Governing Board